adrienpoly/stimulus-flatpickr/readme.md

 ##### Using in Rails

 You can now create forms and input fields easily by adding a `data-controller="flatpickr"` attribute to the input fields.
+A pass [options](https://flatpickr.js.org/options/) with the Stimulus Controller states : `data-flatpick-the-option`.

 ```html+erb
 <%= form_with model: Appointement.new, authenticity_token: true do |f| %>